pocketblue/pocketblue/README.md

 # Pocketblue

 Pocketblue is a custom Fedora Atomic image for mobile devices based on fedora-bootc and Fedora Mobility.
 Currently only OnePlus 6/6T are supported.
+Xiaomi Mi Pad 5 support is in the works.

 ### Installation